Somu-S/blablabla/README.md

 ### Glad to see you here! 😉;

 - 🔭 I’m currently working with **MERN stack and Next.js framework**.
--  😉I'm interested in **Web Development, Linux and Programming with Zig**.
+-  I'm interested in **Web Development, Linux and Programming with Zig**.
 - 🌱 I’m looking to collaborate on full-stack projects.
 - 💻 Few of my projects are available on [**Portfolio 🔗**](https://www.abhinayaaryal.com).
 - 📫 You can reach to me through **aryalabhinaya343@gmail.com**.